kev-m/pyCoilGen/docs/index.md

 This includes details on available settings, options, and their default values.

+## Interpreting the Results

+Refer to the [results guide](results.md) for information on how to interpret the `CoilSolution` computed by pyCoilGen.

+This includes a description of the .stl output files and how to interpret the `SolutionErrors` and its `FieldErrors` data.

 ## Contributing

 If you'd like to contribute to **pyCoilGen**, please follow the guidelines outlined in the [Contributing Guide](CONTRIBUTING.md).